Your Guide To Coffee Grind Size

 While it can be challenging to get your coffee grind size consistent, there is no standard for grinding and brewing coffee.
 The first few times you grind your coffee beans might turn out differently than you expect.
 Eventually, you will get the extraction exactly how you want it.

 With patience and understanding of the types of coffee grinds, you will create the best cup of coffee in no time.
-Learn everything there is to know about coffee grind size and ground coffee!
+Learn everything there is to know about coffee grind size and ground coffee, and try it on our Primo Coffee beans range of coffee beans 1kg!